Be there nothing so satirical as a courtier spurned and private investor ruined!

-Taking on the pretensions of the new Italian operatic style and Whig political usurpers alike, The Beggars Opera is an outpouring of polemic vitriol against the hypocrisy of English political and judicial systems and its ruling elite.
+Taking on the pretensions of the new Italian opera, and Whig political usurpers, The Beggars Opera is an outpouring of polemic vitriol against the hypocrisy of political and judicial systems, and ruling elite.

 Is it time for another revamp?
 Inspired by both traditional and modern musical developments, rap, hip-hop and the barrier defying talents of artists such as Jakub Józef OrliÅ„ski, we think it's worth exploring!